dangmai/prettier-plugin-apex/packages/prettier-plugin-apex/README.md

 npx install-apex-executables
 ```

-Then, you can use the `--apex-standalone-parser native` flag to use the native executables:
+Then, you can use the `--apex-standalone-parser native` flag to use the native executables (or configure it via `.prettierrc`):

 ```bash
 prettier --apex-standalone-parser native --write "/path/to/project/**/*.{trigger,cls}"